GSathish/eece211/a-Testing.md

 + emptiness (the empty string, empty list, empty array) for collection types
 + the first and last element of a collection

 Why do bugs often happen at boundaries?
 One reason is that programmers often make off-by-one mistakes (like writing `<=` instead of `<`, or initializing a counter to 0 instead of 1).
-Another is that some boundaries may need to be  handled as special cases in the code.
-Another is that boundaries may be places of discontinuity in the code's behavior.
+Another is that some boundaries may need to bee  handled as special cases in the code.
+Another is that boundaries may be places of discontinuity in the code's behaviour.
 When an `int` variable grows beyond its maximum positive value, for example, it abruptly becomes a negative number.

 It's important to include boundaries as subdomains in your partition, so that you're choosing an input from the boundary.